 When I raced XC, I used a nutrition/hydration strategy.
-Events were relatively short (<2hrs), but temperature could be extreme.
-In 2013 i raced a National XC series race on the hottest day of the year, which included an exposed windless climb at <10mph with isolated temperatures hitting over 40 degrees celsiues.
+Events were relatively short (<2hrs), but the temperature could be extreme.
+In 2013 I raced a National XC series race on the hottest day of the year, which included an exposed windless climb at <10mph with isolated temperatures hitting over 40 degrees Celsius.

-My strategy in this race, was to feed 750ml bottles of water with electrolytes each lap (every 15mins), which i doused myself with each lap, and drank what i needed.
-I then used energy gel in addition to this.
+My strategy in this race was to receive 750ml water with electrolytes (no fuel) each lap (every 15mins).
+Each time I took a bottle I doused myself with most of it and drank 100-200ml.
+I then used energy gels as fuel in addition to this.

-In road racing, I generally use two nutrition strategies, one is for cold/wet weather then other for summer.
-In the summer I drink just water/electrolytes plus food/gels, in the cold/wet races i use a strong energy drink plus a bottle of water.
-The main challenge with road racing is the volume of liquid, when races last up to 4hrs in hot weather I may need over 2.5 litres of water, which is more than can be carried.
+In road racing, I generally use two nutrition strategies, one is for cold/wet weather than other for summer.
+In the summer I drink just water/electrolytes plus food/gels.
+In cold/wet races, I use a strong energy drink, a bottle of water plus energy gels/food.

 - Work out the maximum you sweat in litres/hr, during a hard indoor training session

-- Estimate the maximum duration of your road race
+- Estimate the maximum duration of your race

 - Work out the total volume you could sweat in this time